-After his praise for Clark ended, we began discussing some of our own ‘life hacks’ or quick tips.
+I was recently discussing some of my favorite “life hacks” (or quick tips) with a friend.
 His main area of interest: usage for old cell phones.
-I shared some of the tips we have on Clark.com (see below) and some additional ones, which got me thinking — this is great info everyone should know about!
+I shared some of the tips we have on Clark.com and some additional ones, which got me thinking — this is great information everyone should know about!

-Turn your old cell phone into cash, an emergency device or remote control for your home
+- Turn it into a remote control for your home

-So if you’ve got an old smartphone, or any other type of gadget, to get rid of — here are some resources to check out:
+So if you have an old smartphone, or any other type of gadget, to get rid of, here are some resources to check out: